canhunan1/AugGraffitiDev/README.md

 # AugGraffitiDev
 ## Author
 By Jianan Yang and Wenhao Chen
+## Summary
+AugGraffiti is a mobile application on the Android for users to create their own Graffiti on there mobile device.

 ## Install
 Download AugGraffitiDev\MyApplication\app\app-release.apk to your phone and make sure you allow permission to use your location.
 ##Developement